pandabuilder/pandachaika/README.md

 See requirements.txt.

-You can configure the requirements, and remove the modules you aren't going to use (MySQL, rarfile, pushover, etc.)
+You can configure the requirements, and remove the modules you aren't going to use (MySQL, rarfile, etc.)

 The [mysqlclient](https://github.com/PyMySQL/mysqlclient-python) python package requires some headers and libraries, check their documentation.